AidosKuneen/aidos-node-v1/README.md

 It's can also be used to get a start on implementing various integrations for Aidos Kuneen.
 The `minWeightMagnitude` is reduced from `18` to `10`, therefore the Proof of Work is completed much faster in this environment.
 The Install/Build process is pretty much the same as for the normal ARI.
-Even though If you don't use the parameter `--testnet` to run the `ari-${version}.jar` you will launch on the Mainnet.
-To be safe the databases are kept separately and have a different file ending (`*.store.testnet`) for the Testnet.
+To be safe and don't confuse things with the Mainnet the databases for the Testnet have a different file ending (`*.store.testnet`).
 The Testnet API runs on port `15555` by default and the ARI won't allow you to use the same default Meshport (`14265`) as in the ARI Mainnet.

 ## Install